M507/Quick-and-Dirty-Recon/README.md

 Quick and dirty reconnaissance and vulnerability scanning project.
 Not the most efficient, secure, and stable code.
-All I know is that this code led me to discover many bugs : )
+All I know is that this code led me to many bugs : )

 ### How does it work?
 Read the code files, and you will understand it : )